 Another orchid that has certainly benefited from the autumn rainfalls is the common Mosquito Orchid, Acianthus pusillus.
 Carpets of leaves, with the great majority bearing the tiny flowers resembling insects, are appearing in many areas.

 The column is arched over the labellum bringing the pollinia in contact with the visiting gnat feeding on nectar secreted on the labellum.
 Some orchids are in full flower in mid May while others are still at the bud stage.
 Acianthus produce a replacement tuber each season after flowering, and most produce additional tubers which together with seed from the flowers, form vast colonies often camouflaged in leaf litter.
 The leaves are heart-shaped, dark green above and purple below, and are held several centimetres above the ground.

 Many of our other autumn flowering orchids can still be found throughout the district.
 These include the Brown Tipped Greenhood, Pterostylis clivosa, Tiny Greenhood, P. parviflora, a few Autumn Greenhoods, P. sp. aff revoluta and Bearded Midge Orchids, Corunastylis morrisii.
 Banded Greenhoods, Pterostylis sanguinea, are coming into flower.
 Tall Greenhoods, P. melagramma, are in bud and carpets of Nodding Greenhoods, P. nutans, are appearing in many areas.

-Descriptions and photographs of all of these orchids are found in Orchids of the Anglesea District available from ANGAIR.
+As we said last month it is a great time to explore the orchid world.
+Please let us know of your successes.
+Photos and descriptions of all of our orchids are found in Orchids of the Anglesea District available from Angair.